flotte-berlin/questionnaire-cb/README.md

 1. This project is using [Icomoon](https://github.com/Keyamoon) icon fonts.

-== Additional Requirements ==
+## Additional Requirements

-1. To use this plugin, your WordPress should be running on PHP ver 5.3 or lator.
+1. To use this plugin, your WordPress should be running on PHP ver 5.3 or later.